microsponsors/0x-hackathon-contracts/README.md

 # Microsponsors.io ERC721 Contract - DEMO
+For 0x Hackathon - Feb 2019

 NOTE:
-This is a rough draft for demonstration purposes only.
+This is a very rough draft for demonstration purposes only.

 This demo uses ERC721 NFTs as a marketplace for sponsorship of content creators.